Peru: Undiscovered Treasures 6 days – 5 nights

 - No reservations have been placed

-- his is a preliminary costing; hotels may vary according to availability
+- This is a preliminary costing; hotels may vary according to availability

 - No airfares or airport taxes included in above given rates

-- Airfares are referential only.
-Actual rates are subject to availability at time of purchase and type of ticket (refunds and changes allowed/not allowed, penalties apply/not apply, etc)
+* Airfares are referential only.
+Actual rate are subject to availability at time of purchase and type of ticket (refunds and changes allowed/not allowed, penalties apply/not apply, etc)

 The itinerary includes:

-- Private transfers with local English speaking guides.
+- Private transfers with local English speaking transferman and guides, except where otherwise specified.

 - All entrance fees to the sites mentioned in the itinerary